ga-curriculum/seb-pre-work-introduction-to-html/README.md

 <h1 class="slide-header">The HTML Boilerplate</h1>

 <p>
 Here’s an example of an HTML boilerplate.
-It should be inserted at the beginning of any HTML document to let browsers know that what follows is, well, HTML:
+It should be inserted at the beginning of any HTML document to let browsers know that what follows is HTML:
 </p>

 ```html